Jared-Gross/Algorhythm/README.md

           - Step (Random)
             - We do the exact same thing as we did in `Step (+)` except we randomize the lists.
         - Random
-          - Does everything completly at random and may get removed in later versions...
+          - Does everything completely at random and may get removed in later versions...
           - *this was just a 'Proof of concept'*
         - Relation
           - Relation (W)